DevOps & SRE

 Transform & Store

-A Kafka consumer reads from the topic, extracts structured fields — source/destination hosts, protocols, GeoIP metadata, packet sizes — and writes the normalized records into PostgreSQL.
+A Kafka consumer reads from the topic, extracts structured fields such as source/destination hosts, protocols, GeoIP metadata, and packet sizes, then writes the normalized records into PostgreSQL.
 The schema is optimized for time-series aggregation queries used by the reporting layer.

 Visualize